 \section{Introduction}

-Bose-Einstein condensation is a physical phenomenon which occurs when a dilute gas\footnote{Dilute means the average particle separation distance is much bigger than the scattering length.} of indistinguishable integer-spin particles\footnote{In relativistic quantum \textbf{mechanics}, bosons are classified, by the Spin-Statistic theorem, to be particles with integer intrinsic spin.
-However, in this paper, we work in the realm of non-relativistic quantum physics where the bosonic property of particles is captured by the symmetric structure of the wave-function.} under goes extreme cooling.
-Under the extreme condition, the gas of particles experiences a phase transition in which a macroscopic fraction of the particles coalesce into a single quantum state, the ground state.
+Bose-Einstein condensation is a physical phenomenon that occurs when a dilute gas\footnote{Dilute means the average particle separation distance is much bigger than the scattering length.} of indistinguishable integer-spin particles\footnote{In relativistic quantum mechanics, bosons are classified, by the Spin-Statistic theorem, to be particles with integer intrinsic spin.
+However, in this paper, we work in the realm of non-relativistic quantum physics where the bosonic property of particles is captured by the symmetry of the wave function.} undergoes extreme cooling.
+Under this extreme condition, the gas of particles experiences a phase transition where a macroscopic fraction of the particles coalesces into a single quantum state.

 Historically, Bose-Einstein condensate (BEC) was predicted by Albert Einstein in the 1920s\footnote{Einstein considered the non-interacting case.} long before its first realization in atomic gases by a series of experiments conducted on vapors of alkali metals in 1995.
 On June of 1995, for the first time, the JILA group led by Eric Cornell and Carl Wieman at the University of Colorado at Boulder NIST-JILA lab was able to achieve a condensation limit in a gas of rubidium, ${}^{87}\text{Rb}$, inside a magnetic trap by using a combination of laser cooling and evaporative cooling techniques to lower the temperature of the substance to a mere $20 \text{ nK}$ (nano-kelvin).
-Shortly after the publication of the results of the JILA group, a group at MIT led by Wolfgang Ketterle was able to exhibit BEC using sodium, ${}^{23}\text{Na}$, but with many times more atoms then the experiment by the JILA group.
+Shortly after the publication of the results of the JILA group, a group at MIT led by Wolfgang Ketterle was able to exhibit BEC using sodium, ${}^{23}\text{Na}$, but with many times more atoms than the experiment by the JILA group.
 In effect, Ketterle's group also demonstrated and measured many important properties of BEC.
 Subsequently, the demonstrations by the two groups greatly increased both the experimental and theoretical activities in the field of large boson systems.